craigmartyn/GetCleanData/README.md

 - std(): Standard deviation
 - meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-In this script the variables in the source data which were calculated by averaging the signals in a signal window sample as noted in the "features_info.txt" file were not included
+As noted above mean frequency variables were included, but the variables which were calculated by averaging the signals in a signal window sample as described in the "features_info.txt" file (and labeled "Mean") were not included

 The resulting file containing only the data for these measures is X_mstd